rip-super/PyBase/README.md

-### This is PyBase: A BASIC-like language with an intrepreter written completely in Python!
+### This is PyBase: A BASIC-like language with an interpreter written completely in Python!

 # PyBase Programming Language Documentation